 The area is also attentive to sustainability issues and to being carbon neutral.
 I know a number of producers in the area who strive to be carbon zero.
 So many wonderful producers to mention here but I will just link to posts that I have written in the past about the area.

 Brescia is a city that is surprisingly interesting and rich in art, culture.
-As Lombardy’s second largest city after Milan, it is often thought of as a small industrial town in Northern Italy, perhaps worth a few hours to see the Duomo, have lunch and then continue on its more well known neighboring cities.
+As Lombardy’s second largest city after Milan, it is often thought of as a small industrial town in Northern Italy, perhaps worth a few hours to see the Duomo, have lunch, and then continue on its more well known neighboring cities.
 On closer inspection however, Brescia reveals it exciting and varied history as well as numerous treasures.
 Brescia is known throughout Italy for its steel industry and precision instruments.
-The city is quite well to do and this wealth and prosperity is clearly evident in the high quality shops, stores and restaurants.
+The city is quite well to do and this wealth and prosperity is clearly evident in the high quality shops, stores, and restaurants.
 These last are even more expensive than those of its larger neighbor, Milan.
 An itinerary through the city can be created around various themes such as Roman, Medieval, Renaissance, and 17th century architecture.
-The city can be well navigated on foot from the central station, by bus, car or on bikes.
-Like Bergamo, Brescia is a great side trip if you are in Milan and one to consider when this is firmly in the past.
+The city can be well navigated on foot from the central station, by bus, car, or on bikes.
+Like Bergamo, Brescia is a great side trip if you are in Milan.
 As you might have guessed, I wrote a long travel article on Brescia for a magazine some years ago.
 I have spent less time in Brescia than in Bergamo but have drunk loads of Franciacorta through the years and therefore feel linked to the area in profound ways.